Skip to content Skip to footer

 This tour in open to the general public and is run in association with The Western Front Association, non-members will be encouraged to join the WFA.

+Our second tour of 2025 with the WFA will study the battlefields of Cambrai in 1917 & 1918.
 Dr Jack Sheldon will again be joining the team, bringing his encyclopaedic knowledge of all things German Army on the Western Front with him.
-Our own guide Julian Whippy will this year be working with Jack, as Julian has such strong family connections to the 1915 battles in this region, he lost two Great Uncles, at Aubers and Loos both of who have no known graves.
-1915 was truly a terrible year for the BEF with little success and high casualties across all fronts.
+Our own guide Clive Harris will this year be working with Jack, Clive has strong family connections to the battles in this region, his Great Grandfather Charlie Addams was a Gunner in the 12th Eastern Division who fought in the 1917 battles here, he also had a Great Uncle who served in Hawke Battalion, RND who held the Flesquieres pocket during the 1918 Spring Offensive.

-Our WFA National tours have a hostory of selling out quickly, they are restricted to just 25 participants to ensure quality, together with the Western Front Association, we feel these national tours not only provide a comprehensive study of the campaign, they also offer an informal, social, weekend on the ‘old front line’ for WFA members and the chance to remember over a century on.
+Our WFA National tours have a history of selling out quickly, they are restricted to just 25 participants to ensure quality, together with the Western Front Association, we feel these national tours not only provide a comprehensive study of the campaign, they also offer an informal, social, weekend on the ‘old front line’ for WFA members and the chance to remember over a century on.

 The tour will start with a pickup at Watford Gap Services before heading south to Ebbsfleet International Station offering superb convenient links from London rail hubs and in addition provides secure parking at a reasonable rate.